I was there.

 Lea talks about her time in the displaced persons camp at Bergen-Belsen, and the decision to get her sister in Poland and together travel to Sweden.

 3) Listen to Lea as she talks about her plans to travel to Sweden.
-Then answer the following questions:
+Then answer the questions.

 I Get My Sister